 Before you raise the issue…

-- Be prepared: If there is a chance of violent or abusive behaviour, exercise caution.
-Get a support system in place - family, friends, clergy or counsellor
+Be prepared: Speak with someone you trust – like a counsellor, clergy member, doctor, family, parent or friend and have generated a plan of action.
+If there is a chance of violent or abusive behaviour, exercise caution.
+Get a support system in place.

 Raising your concerns…

-- Negotiate and set firm boundaries: Make clear your expectations about future gambling, managing finances and responsibilities.
-Click for RGRC’s list of credit counselling agencies or information about money management
+Negotiate and set firm boundaries: Make clear your expectations about future gambling, managing finances and responsibilities.

 After the conversation…